GustavoHennig/oneview-ansible/oneview-ansible.md

 #### Notes

-- The option C(transformation) is only available for API version 300 or later.
+- The option **transformation** is only available for API version 300 or later.

 - A sample configuration file for the config parameter can be found at: U(https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json)